Developing Conceptual Understanding

 Flexible

-1. Pupils get introduced to the concept.
+- Introduce the concept.
 The Big Idea!

-2. Pupils see the application of the concept in meaningful real-world examples.
+- Apply the concept in meaningful real-world examples.

-3. Pupils get to define associated key terms, facts, formulas, etc.
+- Define associated key terms, facts, formulas, etc.

 Promoting Mathematical Thinking Through Conceptual Understanding

-Pupils may learn procedures, memorise formulas and rules to complete mathmatical problems, and still many times do not understand the underlying concepts behind the calculations they just have carried out.
+Pupils may learn procedures, memorise formulas and rules to complete mathematical problems, and still many times do not understand the underlying concepts behind the calculations they just have carried out.
 This inevitably makes it difficult for pupils to progress or appreciate the connection between various mathematical topics.

 Once the pupil has grasped a mathematical concept and can apply it to solve problems they begin to develop a deeper understanding and an appreciation for mathematics.